History of Arnold Schwarzenegger in Timeline

 On July 3, 2006, Arnold Schwarzenegger obtained his motorcycle license.

-In August 2006, British television personality Anna Richardson settled a libel lawsuit against Schwarzenegger and his staff.
+In August 2006, British television personality Anna Richardson settled a libel lawsuit against Arnold Schwarzenegger, his aide Sean Walsh, and his publicist Sheryl Main.

-On September 27, 2006, Arnold Schwarzenegger signed the Global Warming Solutions Act of 2006, setting the nation's first cap on greenhouse gas emissions.
-This law established new regulations for emissions from utilities, refineries, and manufacturing plants.
+On September 27, 2006, Arnold Schwarzenegger signed the Global Warming Solutions Act of 2006, establishing the nation's first cap on greenhouse gas emissions in California.

-On October 17, 2006, Arnold Schwarzenegger signed an executive order enabling California to collaborate with the Northeast's Regional Greenhouse Gas Initiative to reduce carbon dioxide emissions by issuing carbon credits to power plants, which took effect in 2009.
+On October 17, 2006, Arnold Schwarzenegger signed an executive order, allowing California to work with the Northeast's Regional Greenhouse Gas Initiative to reduce carbon dioxide emissions.

-On December 23, 2006, Arnold Schwarzenegger tripped over his ski pole and broke his right femur while skiing in Sun Valley, Idaho, with his family.
+On December 23, 2006, Arnold Schwarzenegger broke his right femur while skiing in Sun Valley, Idaho, with his family.

-On December 30, 2006, Arnold Schwarzenegger was released from St. Johns Hospital and Health Center after undergoing an operation for his broken femur.
+On December 30, 2006, Arnold Schwarzenegger was released from St. Johns Hospital and Health Center after undergoing an operation to repair his broken femur.

 2006: Re-elected as Governor of California

-In 2006, Arnold Schwarzenegger was re-elected as governor of California with an increased vote share of 55.9 percent to serve a full term.
+In 2006, Arnold Schwarzenegger was re-elected in the gubernatorial election with an increased vote share of 55.9 percent to serve a full term as Governor of California.

 2006: Veto of Single-Payer Health Care Bill

-In 2006, Arnold Schwarzenegger, as Governor of California, vetoed a bill that would have implemented a single-payer health care system in California.
+In 2006, Arnold Schwarzenegger, as Governor of California, vetoed a bill that would have implemented a single-payer health care system.

-In 2006, Barbara Outland Baker published her memoir, "Arnold and Me: In the Shadow of the Austrian Oak", detailing her relationship with Arnold Schwarzenegger.
+In 2006, Barbara Outland Baker published her memoir, "Arnold and Me: In the Shadow of the Austrian Oak", with Arnold Schwarzenegger contributing a foreword.

 In 2007, Arnold Schwarzenegger was the official spokesperson for the Special Olympics held in Shanghai, China.